ucb-rit/intro_to_cloud/Deploying_WebApp.md

 # Deploying a Web App

+This is an alternative example of using Cloud resources for the **Intro to Cloud** Berkeley Research Computing Workshop.

+## Overview

 This example will cover deploying a web app in the cloud.
 It involves creating a Docker image of the web app and hosting the application with an accessible URL.

 ### Steps